cjerdonek/election-grabber/README.md

 Election Grabber
 ================

-This is a quick-and-dirty script to scrape election results for California's June 5, 2012 Primary election results from the California Secretary of State's [web site](http://vote.sos.ca.gov/) and generate an overview of the results of the new top-two system.
+This is a quick-and-dirty script to scrape election results for California's June 5, 2012 Primary election from the California Secretary of State's [web site](http://vote.sos.ca.gov/) and generate an overview of the new top-two system.

 This script was necessary because when I [contacted](http://vote.sos.ca.gov/contact/) the Secretary of State's Elections Division staff at (916) 657-2166 to ask